musevlt/mpdaf/doc/origin.rst

 `mpdaf.sdetect.ORIGIN.merge_spectraly <mpdaf.sdetect.ORIGIN.merge_spectraly>` applies a spectral merging.

-`mpdaf.sdetect.ORIGIN.get_sources <mpdaf.sdetect.ORIGIN.get_sources>` creates the final catalogue of sources.
+`mpdaf.sdetect.ORIGIN.write_sources <mpdaf.sdetect.ORIGIN.get_sources>` creates the final catalogue of sources.

 The following method can be used to visualize the detected lines at each step.